fl101/awardfares-blog/_posts/2019-08-08-ultimate-guide-to-award-release-dates.md

 - Lufthansa first class awards are available to other Star Alliance frequent flyer programs earliest 14 days in advance.
 - Lufthansa long-haul business class awards are available earliest 180 days in advance.
 - SAS releases 2 Plus awards within Europe at 330 days, and 4+ at 300 days.
-- Thai releases Europe-Asia business 90 days in advance.
+- Thai releases Europe-Asia business up to 90 days in advance.
-- Thai releases Europe-Asia first 60 days in advance.
+- Thai releases Europe-Asia first up to 60 days in advance.

 <script>
 (function () {